johnrohith10/johnrohith10.github.io/index.md

-I’m building projects at the intersection of sports data, customer analytics and most importantly finding the gap.
+I'm John.
+I’m building projects at the intersection of sports data, customer analytics, and looking to make a real difference in this space.
 From a young age, I've been very fond of speaking, presenting, people, and networking.

 This site is where I document what I build, what I learn, and what I’m experimenting with.